Clever-ISA/Clever-ISA/specs/Main.md

 - PF, if a memory operand accesses an unavailable virtual memory address
 - PROT, If opcodes 0x01b or 0x01f are used to load a value other than 0 into a reserved or unavailable register.

-Flags: Opcodes 0x02a-0x02c set Z and M according to the value transfered.
+Flags: Opcodes 0x02a-0x02c set Z and M according to the value transferred.
 Opcodes 0x02d-0x02f set according to the comparison performed.

 Instructions:
 - 0x028 (repbi): Shall be immediately followed by a block operation (opcodes 0x02a-0x02f).
 Repeats the following operation until the condition is satisfied
 - 0x029 (repbc): Shall be immediately followed by a block operation (opcodes 0x02a-0x02f).
-Repeats the following operation and decrements r1 until the condition is satisified, or r1 is 0.
+Repeats the following operation and decrements r1 until the condition is satisfied, or r1 is 0.
 - 0x02a (bcpy): Loads the value (according to `ss`) at the address in r4, and stores it to the address in r5, then adds `ss` to both r4 and r5.
 - 0x02b (bsto): Stores the value (according to `ss`) in r0 into the address in `r5`, then adds `ss` to `r5`.
 - 0x02c (bsca): Loads the value (according to `ss`) from the address in `r4` into `r0`.